symfony-si/symfony-docs-sl/reference/dic_tags.rst

 **Purpose**: Adds a resource to the current asset manager

 A resource is something formulae can be loaded from.
-For instance, twig templates are resources.
+For instance, Twig templates are resources.

 assetic.templating.php
 ----------------------

-**Purpose**: Remove this service if php templating is disabled
+**Purpose**: Remove this service if PHP templating is disabled

 The tagged service will be removed from the container if the ``framework.templating.engines`` config section does not contain php.